slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Honesty is a very expensive gift, don’t expect it from cheap people."
 -- Warren Buffett*

-> *"Never tell the truth to people who are not worthy of it."
+> *"Never tell the truth to people who are not worthy of it." (...)
+> *"If you tell the truth, you don’t have to remember anything." (...)
+> *"A lie can travel half way around the world while the truth is putting on its shoes."
 -- Mark Twain*

 > *"When you have something to say, silence is a lie."
 -- Jordan Peterson*

-> *"If you tell the truth, you don’t have to remember anything."
--- Mark Twain*

-> *"A lie can travel half way around the world while the truth is putting on its shoes."
--- Mark Twain*

 > *"The evil that men do lives after them; The good is often interred with their bones."
 -- Julius Caesar*